ivli18/CMPM121-final-project/devlog.md

 ## How we satisfied the software requirements

-### 1. Build using a platform that does not already provide support for 3D rendering and physics simulation
+### 1. Build using a platform that does not already provide support for 3D rendering and physics simulation.

 For this project, We intentionally chose to develop on the web platform using raw WebGL 2.0, which provides only low-level GPU access and no built-in 3D rendering pipeline or physics simulation.
 This decision forced us to understand the complete 3D pipeline—buffers, VAOs, shaders, matrix transforms, and camera math—without relying on a higher-level engine.

-### 2. Use a third-party 3D rendering library
+### 2. Use a third-party 3D rendering library.

 While the rendering is done with WebGL directly, the project uses gl-matrix, a widely used third-party math and matrix library for JavaScript/TypeScript 3D applications.